What are FHA Approved Condos?

 A maximum of 43% part?
 It refers to the percentage of gross monthly income that would be used to pay the FHA mortgage payment plus all other monthly recurring debt payments.
 This is called a back end ratio.

-Most areas areas in the U.S. have a FHA loan limit of $424,100.
-This number isn’t pulled out of thin air.
 Loan limits are determined by the national “conforming limit” which is determined by national median home prices.
 FHA guidelines also set a floor and ceiling; the property you want to buy cannot be below or above certain thresholds.
+They are:

 Property (Value and Condition)

 The property condition and value, as determined by an appraisal, is also factored in the FHA loan process.
 The property serves as collateral for the loan so it’s a big part of the overall HUD guidelines that underwriters follow.

 Now let’s look at the property requirements.
 Condos are handled a little different than other types of dwellings.

 What follows is a high-level overview for consumers and members of condominium associations who want to understand what separates condos from other types of dwellings like single family residences (at least through the eyes of HUD).
 Let’s start with a definition.